run-ai/docs/docs/Administrator/Cluster-Setup/Use-OpenID-Connect-LDAP-or-SAML-for-Authentication-and-Authorization-.md

 ## Introduction

 Run:AI uses its a mechanism for authentication and authorization which is based on a third-party (<a href="https://auth0.com/" target="_self">auth0</a>).
 This is good as a baseline, but for enterprises, such a scheme is not scalable.
-For an enterprise, keeping separate users and roles mechanisms requires manual work, is error-prone, and increases the attack vector.
+For an enterprise, keeping separate Users and Roles systems requires manual work, is error-prone, and increases the attack vector.

 As such, organizations typically use an organizational directory to store users and roles, allowing a single point of change for multiple systems